gravity-ui/uikit/README.md

 // ...
 ```

 UIKit supports different themes: light, dark and their contrast variants.
-The theme must be applied.
-To do that either
-wrap your app in `ThemeProvider`:
+Your app must be rendered inside `ThemeProvider`:

 ```js
 import {createRoot} from 'react-dom/client';